joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-014.rst

 scanned for signatures of vulnerable assembly fragments.
 This is often termed as reverse engineering and is a tedious process.
-As a simple example, consider the following technique employed while testing an executable “sample.exe” for stack overflows:
+As a simple example, consider the following technique employed while testing an executable "sample.exe" for stack overflows:

 .. code-block:: c